Peptic Ulcer Symptoms, Diagnosis, and Treatment

 However, if your peptic ulcers have resulted in various complications, further treatment is required.

-If conservative treatments fail, surgery may be necessary to treat acute peptic ulcer complications like perforation, bleeding, or gastric outlet obstruction.
+If conservative treatments fail, surgery may be necessary to treat complications like perforation, bleeding, or gastric outlet obstruction.

 Internal bleeding: This complication has to be given immediate medical intervention, usually consisting of blood transfusions.
 In some cases, a medicine called epinephrine may be directly injected to the ulcer to stop the bleeding.
 It is not uncommon for patients to be hospitalised for internal bleeding to better monitor the ulcer site.